Department of Defense

 The Department of Defense (DoD) recognizes that global changes in the environment impact DoD operations and installations.
 In alignment with the National Defense Strategy (NDS), the DoD Directive 4715.21 Climate Change Adaptation and Resilience, and the Department’s 2019 Arctic Strategy, DoD seeks to understand, prepare, and respond to the impact of global environmental changes.
-DoD’s research, development, test, and evaluation (RDT&E) activities as well as interagency and international collaboration through the USGCRP play a critical role in DoD’s efforts to address global environmental change.
-DoD manages and executes RDT&E activities across the Services that respond to specific national security requirements and may also be leveraged to address the strategic goals of the USGCRP.
-DoD’s global change RDT&E efforts focus on building awareness of the changing operational physical environment through observations and predictive models and enhancing operations in those changing environments via mitigation, adaptation, and resilience.
+DoD’s Research, Development, Test, and Evaluation (RDT&E) activities, as well as interagency and international collaboration through USGCRP, play a critical role in DoD’s efforts to address global environmental change.
+DoD manages and executes RDT&E activities across the Military Services that respond to specific national security requirements and may also be leveraged to address the strategic goals of the USGCRP.
+DoD’s environmental RDT&E efforts focus on building awareness of the changing operational physical environment through observations and predictive models and enhancing operations in those changing environments via mitigation, adaptation, and resilience.
 In meeting the requirements within Executive Order (EO) 14008, Tackling the Climate Crisis at Home and Abroad, DoD released agency-wide documents, including the Defense Climate Risk Analysis report (2021), to incorporate climate change security implications across relevant DoD strategy, planning, and programming documents and processes.
 The DoD Climate Adaptation Plan (2021), and its subsequent Progress Report (2022), was also released to articulate a bold vision for climate adaptation and align adaptation and resilience efforts with the Department’s warfighting mission.
 Some DoD initiatives related to environmental change and resilience include the following: